YoussraElmortai/Unc-inc-internship/README.md

 - Uses `:nth-of-type()` pseudo-classes to target specific elements in sequence
 - Applies distinct background colors to every 2nd, 3rd, and 4th element of their type
-- Leverages modulo operations in the JavaScript implementation to calculate and apply these styles dynamically

 This approach creates a visually engaging pattern while maintaining consistent, programmatic styling rules.